 MI6 spy chief says China, Russia, Iran top UK threat list

-The head of Britain’s foreign intelligence agency saiys China, Russia and Iran pose three of the biggest threats facing the U.K. in a fast-changing, unstable world
+The head of Britain’s foreign intelligence agency says China, Russia and Iran pose three of the biggest threats facing the U.K. in a fast-changing, unstable world

-MI6 chief Richard Moore said the three countries and international terrorism make up the “big four” security issues confronting Britain's spies.
+MI6 chief Richard Moore said that China, Russia, Iran and international terrorism make up the “big four” security issues facing Britain's spies in an unstable world where both countries and illicit organizations are racing to exploit fast-changing information technology.

 Calling China “an authoritarian state with different values than ours,” he said Beijing conducts “large-scale espionage operations” against the U.K. and its allies, tries to ”distort public discourse and political decision-making” and exports technology that enables a “web of authoritarian control” around the world.

+The self-ruled island of Taiwan split from mainland China in 1949, and Beijing still claims it as part of its territory.

+“Beijing believes its own propaganda about Western frailties and under-estimates Washington’s resolve," Moore added.
+"The risk of Chinese miscalculation through overconfidence is real.”

 Moore said the U.K. also continues “to face an acute threat from Russia.”
-He said Moscow has sponsored killing attempts, such as the poisoning of former spy Sergei Skripal in England in 2018, mounts cyberattacks and attempts to interfere in other countries’ democratic processes.
+He said Moscow has sponsored killing attempts, such as the poisoning of former spy Sergei Skripal in England in 2018, mounts cyberattacks and interferes in other countries’ democratic processes.

 “We and our allies and partners must stand up to and deter Russian activity which contravenes the international rules-based system,” the MI6 chief said.